blockades/mmt_resources/research/security_shamirs.md

 However, we have identified several issues with it.

-### Introduction of 'fake' shares.
-Malicious or accidental modification of existing shares.
+### The need for verification of individual shares

 Harn and Lin consider the situation in which 'cheaters' claiming to be holders of shares introduce 'fake' shares, causing the incorrect secret to be recovered.